mattcurrie/gb-save-states/README.md

 # gb-save-states
-Patches to add save state support to Game Boy games when playing on the original hardware.
+Patches to add save state support to Game Boy and Game Boy Color games when playing on the original hardware.

 # How to use

 ## Requirements

+- For Game Boy games:
    - Flash cart that supports 32KB of save RAM and MBC 1/5 mapper
+- For Game Boy Color games, and Game Boy games that originally include save RAM:
+   - Flash cart that supports 128KB of save RAM and MBC 5 mapper, e.g. EZ Flash Jr. or EverDrive-GB X3/X5/X7
 - Original ROM file for the game
 - Patching software that supports bsdiff patches: